zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

 ### ZWED0292I

   Plugin _identifier_ loaded.
-Version: _plugin_ version.
+Version: _pluginVersion_.

   **Reason:**

-  Plugin _identifier_ loaded successfully and the plugin version for the same is _plugin_ version.
+  Plugin _identifier_ loaded successfully and the plugin version for the same is _pluginVersion_.

   **Action:**